Heshen

 Heshen (和珅 (Héshēn, Ho^{2}-shen^{1}); 1 July 1750 – 22 February 1799) of the Manchu Niohuru clan, was an official of the Qing dynasty.
-Favored by the Qianlong Emperor, he was described as the most corrupt official in Chinese history, having acquired an estimated 1.1 billion taels of silver, equal to roughly US$270 billion, during his career.
+Favored by the Qianlong Emperor, he was described as the most corrupt official in Chinese history, having acquired an estimated 60 million taels of silver during his career, roughly equivalent to one year of Qing government's fiscal revenue.
 After the death of Qianlong, the Jiaqing Emperor confiscated Heshen's wealth and forced him to commit suicide.
 Heshen is remembered as one of the richest men in history.

 Born Shanbao (Shan-pao; 善保), his name was later changed to Heshen.
 His courtesy name was Zhizhai (Chih-chai; 致齋).
 He was a member of the Plain Red Banner.